brentyi/tyro/docs/source/index.rst

 type-annotated callables: functions, classes, dataclasses, and *nested* dataclasses and classes.

-This can be used as a drop-in replacement for :code:`argparse`:
+This can be used as a replacement for :code:`argparse`:

 .. code-block::

-      # With argparse.
+      """Sum two numbers with argparse."""

       import argparse